Sirolimus: Biosynthesis

 The biosynthetic genes responsible for rapamycin synthesis have been identified.
 As expected, three extremely large open reading frames (ORF's) designated as rapA, rapB, and rapC encode for three extremely large and complex multienzymes, RapA, RapB, and RapC, respectively.
 The gene rapL has been established to code for a NAD+-dependent lysine cycloamidase, which converts L-lysine to L-pipecolic acid (figure 4) for incorporation at the end of the polyketide.
 The gene rapP, which is embedded between the PKS genes and translationally coupled to rapC, encodes for an additional enzyme, an NPRS responsible for incorporating L-pipecolic acid, chain termination and cyclization of prerapamycin.
 In addition, genes rapI, rapJ, rapM, rapN, rapO, and rapQ have been identified as coding for tailoring enzymes that modify the macrocyclic core to give rapamycin (figure 3).
 Finally, rapG and rapH have been identified to code for enzymes that have a positive regulatory role in the preparation of rapamycin through the control of rapamycin PKS gene expression.

 Biosynthesis of this 31-membered macrocycle begins as the loading domain is primed with the starter unit, 4,5-dihydroxocyclohex-1-ene-carboxylic acid, which is derived from the shikimate pathway.
 Note that the cyclohexane ring of the starting unit is reduced during the transfer to module 1.
 The starting unit is then modified by a series of Claisen condensations with malonyl or methylmalonyl substrates, which are attached to an acyl carrier protein (ACP) and extend the polyketide by two carbons each.
 After each successive condensation, the growing polyketide is further modified according to enzymatic domains that are present to reduce and dehydrate it, thereby introducing the diversity of functionalities observed in rapamycin (figure 1).
 Once the linear polyketide is complete, L-pipecolic acid, which is synthesized by a lysine cycloamidase from an L-lysine, is added to the terminal end of the polyketide by an NRPS.
 Then, the NSPS cyclizes the polyketide, giving prerapamycin, the first enzyme-free product.
 The macrocyclic core is then customized by a series of post-PKS enzymes through methylations by MTases and oxidations by P-450s to yield rapamycin.

 Society and culture

 Legal status

-On 23 February 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Hyftor, intended for the treatment of angiofibroma.
+In February 2023, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Hyftor, intended for the treatment of angiofibroma.
 The applicant for this medicinal product is Plusultra pharma GmbH.
+Hyftor was authorized for medical use in the European Union in May 2023.

+Sirolimus, as Rapamune solution, was approved for medical use in the United States in 1999; and as Rapamune tablets in August 2000.

+Sirolimus, as Fyarro, was approved for medical use in the United States in November 2021.

+Sirolimus, as Hyftor, was approved for medical use in the United States in March 2022.